Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Application to physically constrained generative modeling

-As a final application, we evaluate SAL on a feasibility problem in optimal control: find trajectories that satisfy both system dynamics and non-convex obstacle avoidance constraints.
+As a final application, we evaluate CASAL on a feasibility problem in optimal control: find trajectories that satisfy both system dynamics and non-convex obstacle avoidance constraints.
 These problems are hard due to the non-convexity of obstacle regions.
-We consider a linear dynamical system with state~$y(s)$ and control~$u(s)$, with~$s$ the physical time, and define a trajectory as~$x := (y(s), u(s))_s$.
-Dynamics are encoded via the linear constraint set
+We consider a dynamical system with state~$y(s)$ and control~$u(s)$, with~$s$ the physical time, and define a trajectory as~$x := (y(s), u(s))_s$. \paragraph{Constraint} Dynamics are encoded via the constraint set~{$\C_\mathrm{d} := \{x \mid \;\dot{y} = F(y, u),\;| u | \leq u_{\mathrm{max}}\}$}.
+Obstacle constraints define the potentially non-convex set~$\C_\mathrm{o} := \{x \mid y(s) \notin O_i \, \forall s\}$, for obstacle regions~$O_i$.
+The goal is to find trajectories in the intersection~$\C_{\mathrm{d}} \cap \C_{\mathrm{o}}$.
+For this task,~ADMM is a classical solver alternating projections onto~$\C_\mathrm{d}$ and~$\C_\mathrm{o}$, but its convergence can be compromised when~$\C_\mathrm{o}$ is non-convex.
+Instead, we propose to guide~ADMM with samples from a generative prior: a diffusion model trained on trajectories, with constraints enforced at sampling.
+This approach has seen promising results in control and robotics with diffusion penalty guidance and projected diffusion~\citep{carvalho2023motion, shaoul2025multirobot,zampini2025training}, which we implement and compare with CASAL.